sergeiown/batch_PDF_compressor/README.md

 3. Run the script by executing the following command: `script.bat`

 4. Follow the on-screen instructions to compress your PDF files.

+### Using the Batch Script for a very large number of pdf files (`script_v2.bat`)

+This original Windows batch script is designed for compressing very large number of pdf files and has several improvements:

+-   added a current file counter indicating the total number of files in the job;

+-   added the ability to compress all pdf files in all subdirectories relative to the path specified by the user.

 ### Using the JavaScript (`script.js`)